Shanya1234/Weather_App/README.md

      ```

 4. **Configure Environment Variables**:
-   - Create a `.env` file in the root directory and add the following:
+   - Configure a `api.js` file in the root directory and add the following:
      ```plaintext
      REACT_APP_WEATHER_API_KEY=your_openweather_api_key
      ```